Ariel Henry

-Ariel Henry (/fr/; born 6 November 1949) is a Haitian neurosurgeon and politician who served as the acting prime minister of Haiti from the assassination of Jovenel Moïse in 2021 until his resignation in 2024, due to armed gangs taking over much of Port-au-Prince and being trapped outside of Haiti.
+Ariel Henry (/fr/; born 6 November 1949) is a Haitian neurosurgeon and politician who served as acting prime minister of Haiti after the assassination of Jovenel Moïse in 2021.
 During the period when the position of President of Haiti was vacant, executive authority was exercised by the Council of Ministers, which Henry presided over as acting prime minister.
 He also served as the acting Minister of Interior and Territorial Communities.

-Henry became mired in controversy due to his refusal to cooperate with the authorities regarding his connections with Joseph-Félix Badio, one of the suspects accused of orchestrating the assassination of Moïse.
-Officers who investigated the case suspected Henry was involved in planning the assassination.
+Henry refused to cooperate with the authorities regarding his connection to Joseph-Félix Badio, suspected of orchestrating the assassination of Moïse.
+Investigators thought that Henry might have been involved.

-On 11 March 2024, Henry announced that he would resign when the Transitional Presidential Council was created, doing so on 24 April 2024 when the council was installed.
+On 11 March 2024, after the Transitional Presidential Council was created, he announced his resignation.
 Henry's outgoing cabinet appointed the Minister of Finance and Economy Michel Patrick Boisvert as the interim prime minister.

 Early life and education

 Henry was born on 6 November 1949 in Port-au-Prince to a family originally from the department of Artibonite.
-He served as a resident in neurosurgery with Professor Claude Gros in the French city of Montpellier from March 1977 to December 1981 and presented his doctoral thesis in January 1982.
+He served as a resident in neurosurgery with Professor Claude Gros in Montpellier, France from March 1977 to December 1981 and presented his doctoral thesis in January 1982.
 From 1981 to 1984, he studied neurophysiology and neuropathology at the University of Montpellier's faculty of medicine.
 He also received a certificate in performing electroencephalography from the University of Montpellier in September 1983.

 Henry pursued further studies in the United States.
 In 1989, he completed a Master of Public Health in international health from Loma Linda University, and he carried out postdoctoral studies in international health management methods at Boston University from February to May 1990.